Algebraic power scaling in a slowly-quenched bosonic quantum battery: Charging dynamics and temporal extensivity

-The maximum value of the stored energy can be determined by calculating the time $t_{m}$ to reach it.
-As an example, in a linear quench ($r=1,\alpha=1/2$), we can find the specific $\theta_{m}=k t_{m}^{1+r}$ by numerically solving $dE_{B}/dt=0$.
-That is, by solving
+\begin{revision} The maximum value of the stored energy can be determined by solving $dE_B/dt=0$.
+For example, for a linear quench $(r=1,\alpha=1/2)$, the first maximum is obtained numerically from Eq.~(\ref{E_B}) at $\theta_m\simeq 2.14$.
+This gives